Neil Hannon

 Edward Neil Anthony Hannon (born 7 November 1970) is a Northern Irish singer and songwriter.
-He is the creator and front man of the chamber pop group The Divine Comedy, and is the band's sole constant member.
-Hannon wrote the theme tunes for the television sitcoms Father Ted and The IT Crowd.
+He is the founder and frontman of the chamber pop group the Divine Comedy, and is the band's only constant member since its inception in 1989.
+Hannon wrote the theme tunes for the television sitcoms Father Ted and The IT Crowd, as well as the original songs for the musical film Wonka (2023).

 Early life and education

 Hannon was born in Derry, Northern Ireland, the son of Brian Hannon, a Church of Ireland minister in the Diocese of Derry and Raphoe and later Bishop of Clogher.
 He spent some of his youth in Fivemiletown before moving with his family to Enniskillen, in County Fermanagh, in 1982.
 While there, he attended Portora Royal School.

+Hannon grew up in Northern Ireland during The Troubles.
+He has stated that part of the reason he writes the music he does is to escape that past, sharing some of his opinions on the topic in the final song on his 1998 album Fin de Siècle, "Sunrise".

-Hannon enjoyed synthesizer-based music as a youngster; he has identified the Human League and Orchestral Manoeuvres in the Dark (OMD) as "the first music that really excited [him]".
+Hannon enjoyed synthesizer-based music as a youngster: he has identified the Human League and OMD as "the first music that really excited [him]".
 In the late 1980s he developed a fondness of the electric guitar, becoming an "indie kid".

 Career

-Hannon is founder and mainstay of The Divine Comedy, a band which achieved their biggest commercial success in the mid- to late-1990s with the albums Casanova (1996), A Short Album About Love (1997), and Fin de Siècle (1998).
-Hannon continues to release albums under The Divine Comedy name, the most recent being Office Politics (2019).
-In 2000 he and Joby Talbot contributed four tracks for Ute Lemper's collaboration album, Punishing Kiss.
+Hannon is founder and mainstay of the Divine Comedy, a band that achieved commercial success in the mid- to late-1990s with the albums Casanova (1996), A Short Album About Love (1997), and Fin de Siècle (1998).
+Hannon continues to release albums as The Divine Comedy, the most recent being Rainy Sunday Afternoon which was released on 19th September 2025.